 Parallel to her science career she developed her artistic talents.
 In Europe she had access to art museums and collections at an early age.
 As a teenager, she studied life drawing and etching at the Academy for Photography and Design in Dortmund, illustrated articles for an equestrian magazine, and experimented with many different media: sculpture, batik, oil paintings, and photographs.
 Today, watercolors are her preferred medium.
 In Arizona she refined her skills through studies at the Scottsdale Artists School, and with instructors like Jim Kosvanec, Kevin McPhearson, Raleigh Kinney, and Matt Smith.
 She also spent three years in Laguna Beach, where she studied the work of the California Impressionists and Plein Air Painters.
 In 2002 she and her husband Randall Kaul settled with four dogs and two cats in the pristine desert of the Tucson Mountains.
 The plant and animal life of her little desert preserve are the best inspiration for her paintings.
 The models for all of her cactus flowers and agave portraits are growing right in her backyard.
 Lizards, rabbits and squirrels, as well as the neighbors’ horses, drop in regularly to have their portraits taken.

 Insect Collages: With its diversity of habitats and temperate as well as tropical climate characteristics and the resulting diversity of insect species, Arizona has become a Mecca for bug enthusiasts and entomologists.
-Since 2007 Margarethe has been working on photographic field guides to beetles and true bugs of the region.
-Travelling mountain ranges and deserts of Arizona, New Mexico, Southern California and northern Sonora, Mexico, she has collected, identified and photographed more than 3000 species of insects on a clean white background.
+Since 2007 Margarethe has been working on photographic field guides to beetles of the region.
+Traveling mountain ranges and deserts of Arizona, New Mexico, Southern California and northern Sonora, Mexico, she has collected, identified and photographed more than 1800 species of beetles on a clean white background.
 Several of those species are rare and have never been photographed before.
 The images are all based on living specimens, and many images required stacking (digitally combining elements of several photos with different focal points).

 Single images are then grouped in various ways for different purposes: geographically for display in local schools or B&Bs, phylogenetically for use in the field guide, or artistically for use as wall decorations.